Decicus/DecAPI/readme.md

 As of right now, the rewrite is in still in the early stages and very few things are supported.
 The list below will be kept up-to-date as to what is currently working.

+If interested, a beta version is available under [https://beta.decapi.me/](beta.decapi.me).

 ## Layout
 The layout of the application can be reflected upon by looking at the [routes.php](app/Http/routes.php) file.
 Each group uses their own controller located in [app/Http/Controllers](app/Http/Controllers), and each sub-route usually has their own method in said controller.